TIHLDE/pythons_event_registration/README.md

 ```

 Since signin is connected to actual users at api.tihlde.org, you must activate mocking of TIHLDE-signin if you don't want to login with an actual user.
 To do this, simply add `MOCK_TIHLDE_USER_ID=<user_id>` in the `.env`-file.
 When present, you can log in to the application with the given user id and any password you want. **All** calls to api.tihlde.org will also be mocked.
-Also, if `MOCK_TIHLDE_USER_ID` is present when running `yarn db:seed`, a player will be created with connection to the given TIHLDE user-id.
+Also, if `MOCK_TIHLDE_USER_ID` is present when running `yarn docker:seed`, a player will be created with connection to the given TIHLDE user-id.

 ### First setup